 Promote Health & Wellbeing

 Promoting health and wellbeing in the workplace can be a good method to boost morale and reduce absence.
-Ecouraging good hygiene methods in the office such as handwashing and providing hand santiser not only helps to prevent the spread of ilnesses, it can also make employees feel more comfortable being in the office.
+Encouraging good hygiene methods in the office such as hand-washing and providing hand sanitiser not only helps to prevent the spread of illnesses, it can also make employees feel more comfortable being in the office.

 Re-Introduce Home Working

 This is the time of year when employees are working to get everything completed before the end of the year.
-With the added preassure of the lead up to Christmas and covering high levels of absence, this can be one of the most stressful times of the year.
-In addition, this can lead to high levels of stress and anxiety which can excalate to long-term absence.
+With the added pressure of the lead up to Christmas and covering high levels of absence, this can be one of the most stressful times of the year.
+In addition, this can lead to high levels of stress and anxiety which can escalate to long-term absence.